feltor-dev/feltor-dev.github.io/_pages/tutorial_lvl4.md

 only depends on the vector class that we use.
 Recall here that the conjugate gradient algorithm can be implemented with vector addition `dg::blas1::axpby`, a scalar product (`dg::blas1::dot`) and a matrix-vector multiplication (`dg::blas2::symv`) alone.

+In the above example we inverted the simple Laplacian.
+However, recall here that a conjugate gradient algorithm works for **any** matrix that is symmetric and positive definite.
+We provide a wide selection of already implemented matrix types in our library but you can also provide your very own matrix class in the above program.
+  This is an advanced feature
+ and requires you to provide a specialization of `dg::TensorTraits` for your class, where you specify the parallelization strategy that the libary should choose.
+Please consult the [documentation](https://feltor-dev.github.io/doc/dg/html/index.html#dispatch) for further details on this.